EdbMails EDB Recovery and Migration software

 1. Corruption in the OST file: The OST file, which stands for Offline Storage Table, stores a cached copy of your Exchange Server mailbox and is used for offline access to your email, calendar, and other data in Microsoft Outlook.
 When the OST file becomes corrupt, you may encounter this error.

-2. OST file orphaning issue: The OST file can become orphaned when Outlook 365 cannot connect to the Exchange server and is no longer able to synchronize your email data with.
-This problem can occur when the Exchange server crashes due to hardware failure or when it is decommissioned.
+2. OST file orphaning issue: An OST file can become orphaned when Outlook 365 is unable to connect to the Exchange server, preventing it from synchronizing email data.
+This issue often arises if the Exchange server crashes due to hardware failure or is decommissioned, leaving the OST file disconnected and inaccessible.

 3. Improper shutdown of Outlook: If Outlook closes unexpectedly due to a sudden system shutdown or termination of Outlook processes, it can fail to update Outlook inbox and folders.
 As a result, the OST file can become damaged making your emails inaccessible.